-Become a planner or upgrade your credentials with a 100% online masters in urban planning.
+Become a planner or upgrade your credentials with a 100% online degree.

 In Australia, urban planning is of immense importance since over 80% of Australians are either city residents or work in urban areas, or both.
 The main aspect that attracts such a large number of people to Australian cities has to do with the quality of life. - Archistar

-Masters programs are quite comprehensive.
-Students gain broad perspectives on planning goals, the constraints and challenges involved, and how to bring stakeholders along with you.
-But you'll also develop specific skills you need as a planner and get plenty of practice in solving planning problems.
+Program participants gain broad perspectives on planning goals, the constraints and challenges, and how to bring stakeholders along with you.
+But you'll also develop specific skills you need as a planner and get plenty of practice in solving realistic problems.

 Master of Urban Planning Online